 Education Ph.D. in operations research, UCLA; D. Engr. in electrical engineering, UCLA; M.S. in operations research, UCLA; B.S. in applied mathematics, San Francisco State University

-Associate Operations Researcher; Professor, Pardee RAND Graduate School
+Full Operations Researcher; Core Faculty Member, Pardee RAND Graduate School

 Education Ph.D. in civil engineering, University of California, Berkeley; M.S. in operations research, University of California, Berkeley; B.A. in math, Johns Hopkins University